MarcinOrlowski/html-clock-plasmoid/artwork/screenshot.md

+# Screenshots params

-plasmoidviewer window width: 774 px
+Made using plasmoidviewer window with width: 774 px